JGDR20/jgdr20/index.md

 A London-based support monkey with several years experience in MS SQL, application and OS support, plus several more years of customer service.

 I'm also a rank-amateur photographer and play D&amp;D at the weekends, you'll find a running journal of my characters in the blog.
 Just in case you play, there may be spoilers ahead.

-## Resume:

-### Headline Skills:

-* Database and Data Administration
-	* MS SQL
-	* Firebird
-* Basic Linux Administration inc. CLI
-	* Ubuntu
-	* Busybox
-* Customer Service
-	* Technical
-	* Retail
-* Troubleshooting
-* Technical Support
-* Command Prompt and PowerShell
-* Self-directed learning
-* Windows Desktop Support
-* Basic IIS
-* SSH

-### About Me:

-Photography is a hobby of mine; I'm certainly an amateur but I enjoy exploring new places - with a camera is a great excuse - and experimenting with post-production techniques.
-Currently I'm exploring HDR techniques and macro photography.

-Twice a week I also play D&amp;D with friends, so far as a player but I'll also be running a campaign in the coming months.
-I've found that the critical thinking and team skills that I've learned during my career have proven surprisingly useful within the game – there is often limited information and time in order to make decisions that will affect both a single character and the party as a whole.

-### Relevant Experience:

-#### DBs and SQL:

-In my current and previous roles I have become familiar with the MS SQL suite as I have used SSMS, SQL Profiler and Analysis Services often.
-Additionally I have created and maintained; Views, Stored Procedures, Tables, Constraints as well as providing training to colleagues.

-As part of my regular tasks I can:

-* Query SQL databases using multi-table joins, temporary tables, CTEs etc. with the results targeted for an appropriate audience
-* Update/Delete data
-* Manage backups and restores into different environments

-As part of my current role I also use Firebird with IBConsole for a number of support applications used by our current products, as well as our legacy product.

-#### Web/Programming Technologies: